 - If you pay off the debt to your creditor before the appointment of a liquidator, you will still have to attend the winding up hearing.

 - You should be aware that once the petition has been advertised, even if you pay off the initial debt, this may not get the petition removed.
-It is possible for another one of your creditors that you owe money to attach or ‘piggy-back’ on the action and substitute their debt for the original one which you have paid off.
+It’s is possible that any other creditors you owe money too, will look to take action on the back of the winding up petition issued.